-This equipment has been wired and tested at the factory.
+Though this equipment has been wired and tested at the factory, the installer should verify all wiring connections are proper.
 Installing the switch includes the following procedures:

-- Mounting the enclosure.
+- · Mounting the enclosure.

-- Connecting power source and load leads.
+- · Connecting power source and load leads.

 - Connecting the generator start and sensing circuit.

-- Connecting any auxiliary contact (if needed).
+- · Connecting any auxiliary contact (if needed).

 - Testing functions.